Azure/azure-powershell/documentation/breaking-changes/upcoming-breaking-changes.md

   - `-VirtualNetworkRule`
     - The parameter : 'VirtualNetworkRule' is changing.
     The type of the parameter is changing from 'Microsoft.Azure.Commands.EventHub.Models.PSNWRuleSetVirtualNetworkRulesAttributes[]' to 'Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.INwRuleSetVirtualNetworkRules[]'.

+### `Test-AzEventHubName`

+- Cmdlet breaking-change will happen to all parameter set
+  - PLEASE REFER OUR MIGRATION GUIDE https://go.microsoft.com/fwlink/?linkid=2204690 TO KNOW MORE ABOUT BREAKING CHANGES.
+  - Output type of the cmdlet would change to 'Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.ICheckNameAvailabilityResult'

 ## Az.HDInsight